 So, an investor may decide to take a bullish view on the GBP/USD market and watch out for any changes in the current market paradigm.
-As long as the new information is inline with consensus, it might be expected that the technical trend will continue to be sustained.
+As long as the new information is in line with consensus, you might expect that the technical trend will continue to be sustained.
 Any new information that challenges current expectations could manifest in an adverse reaction on the currency pair.

-The above regime may sound like laborious work, however, in my experience, most retail traders do not seem to have the discipline to follow such analysis.
+The above regime may sound laborious, however, in my experience, most retail traders do not seem to have the discipline to follow such analysis.
 On the other hand, it is a known fact that most retail traders are net losers so it might be worth putting in the extra effort.

 You should under no circumstances consider the information and comments provided as an offer or solicitation to invest.
 This is not investment advice.
 The information provided is believed to be accurate at the date the information is produced.